 Sat.
 18 – Sun.
 19 January 2020 (LRW-3038, McMaster University)

 Winter is the misunderstood season.
 We will explore, with an Algonquin Park cabin stay, winter as a fundamental expression of Canadian identity through the lenses of history, geography, and literature.
 While travelling by snowshoes and skis, and of course sitting around the fire, we will examine key stories and characters in our Canadian understanding of winter, including Franklin, wendigos, Sam Magee, and Grey Owl.
 This exploration will also include the “idea of North” and the Norwegian friluftsliv approach to winter outdoor life.
 The central goal is to embrace the winter season as a “place” in our personal psyche and Canadian consciousness.

 To do this we must be active in a thriving winter place where we are engaged in winter chores of chopping wood for our fires, drawing water from our ice hole, and clearing roofs of burdensome snow.
 We will learn the key winter activities of snowshoeing, cross-country skiing, building a snow shelter (Quinzee) and setting up a wall tent wood stove camp.

-Please note that there is an additional trip fee (TBD, was $200 in 2019) to cover accommodations, transportation, and equipment rentals.
+Please note that there is an additional trip fee ($200) to cover accommodations, transportation, and equipment rentals.
 A $100 deposit is due upon application submission.